wix/wix-headless-example/README.md

 ### Headless Store

-The Headless Store API is demonstrated in the [`pages/store.js`](./pages/store.js) file.
-This file handles the store operations.
-It demonstrates how to use the [Wix Stores API](https://dev.wix.com/docs/sdk/backend-modules/stores) allows you to manage your store inventory, orders, and collections, and it also demonstrates how to use the [Wix eCommerce API](https://dev.wix.com/docs/sdk/backend-modules/ecom/introduction) to manage carts, checkouts, discount rules, item promotion, and orders.
+The [`pages/store.js`](./pages/store.js) file demonstrates how to fetch a list of products from your site using the [Wix Stores API](https://dev.wix.com/docs/sdk/backend-modules/stores).
+It also demonstrates how to use the [Wix eCommerce API](https://dev.wix.com/docs/sdk/backend-modules/ecom/introduction) to manage carts and checkouts.

 > **[Wix Stores API](https://dev.wix.com/docs/sdk/backend-modules/stores)**: This API allows you to manage your store
 > inventory, orders, and collections.